WhatTheDickens/engl340/mod-7/outcomes.md

 ### Before class

 - Read *Walden*, "Winter Animals," "The Pond in Winter"
-- Leave a comment in the margin of any part of *Walden* assigned for 3/30 that makes you curious to know more about how that passage might have changed during Thoreau's composition process.
+- Leave a comment in the margin of any part of *Walden* assigned for 3-30 that makes you curious to know more about how that passage might have changed during Thoreau's composition process.

 ### In class

-???
+- We'll discuss *Walden*

-***Class work:*** *In your folder for 3-30, share your journal file for the day with reflections on ... *
+***Class work:*** *In your folder for 3-30, share your journal file for the day with reflections on ...*

 ## Wednesday, April 1

 ### Before class

 - Read *Walden*, "Spring."
+- Watch episodes 1 and 2 of the Ken Burns PBS documentary ["Henry David Thoreau"](https://www.pbs.org/video/henry-david-thoreau-coming-spring-2026-0qacfu/).
+(Link is to the preview and will be updated as show time approaches.)

 ### In class

 - We'll discuss *Walden* and explore images of the *Walden* manuscript.

-***Class work:*** *In your folder for 3-25, share your journal file for the day with notes on any thoughts you have about the* Walden *manuscript images.*
+***Class work:*** *In your folder for 4-1, share your journal file for the day with notes on any thoughts you have about the* Walden *manuscript images.*

 ## Friday, April 3

 ### Before class

-- No additional reading.
+-  Watch episode 3 of the Ken Burns PBS documentary ["Henry David Thoreau"](https://www.pbs.org/video/henry-david-thoreau-coming-spring-2026-0qacfu/).
+(Link is to the preview and will be updated as show time approaches.)

 ### In class

-- We'll use this class meeting to catch up as needed.
+- We'll discuss *Walden* and the documentary.

 <!-- ***Class work:*** Need something here? -->